-Stances of Faiths on LGBT Issues: Church of Jesus Christ of Latter-day Saints (Mormons)
+Stances of Faiths on LGBTQ Issues: Church of Jesus Christ of Latter-day Saints (Mormons)

 The Church of Jesus Christ of Latter-day Saints (Mormons) is now the fourth largest Christian denomination in the United States and counts over 13 million members worldwide.
 As the gay rights movement began in the 1950s, the church became fiercely antagonistic toward gay and lesbian people.
 In the past, gays and lesbians were excommunicated from the church as soon as their orientation was discovered.
 Being gay was considered by church leaders to be a sinful choice, one that required repentance and could be overcome with different types of reparative therapy.
 If such treatment failed, gay people would lose their membership in the church.